 MEFA services borrowers in all fifty states from undergraduates to graduates and even those who have incomplete degrees.
-Overall, MEFA is a great option for any student debt holders with a steady stream of income.
+Overall, MEFA is a great option for residents and doctors with medical school loans.

 Read on to learn more about refinancing your student loans with MEFA.

 MEFA features fixed and variable interest rate refinance loans with 7, 10, and 15-year terms, and can cover amounts ranging from $10,000 up to the total sum of an individual’s outstanding debt.
 Further, the loans do not include any application fees, origination fees, late fees, or prepayment penalties.

 To qualify for a MEFA Refi, borrowers must have a credit score of at least 670 and a minimum yearly income of $24,000.
 Only U.S. citizens or permanent residents may qualify.

 Our trusted partner, Credible, allows you to compare prequalified rates from multiple lenders — including MEFA.

 With a credit score requirement of only 670 points, MEFA has much lower credit score demands than many other lenders.
 Often, student loan refinancing companies will require that borrowers have credit scores of at least 700, 720, or even 750 points before they can qualify, often resulting in the need for a co-signer with a higher score before they can refinance their loans.
 With MEFA’s lower requirement, more individuals can apply and be approved for refinancing because the demands against their credit score are more open.

 Unlike the majority of student loan refinancing companies, MEFA features absolutely no late fees for any missed payments.
 This means that even if you accidentally skip a payment, you won’t immediately have hefty fees falling on your head, making it a lot easier to resolve the missed payment without falling further behind because of late fees.